What is a Customer Data Platform (CDP)?

 CX Hub Diagram

-CDPs are designed for the marketers, salespeople, customer service representatives and other non-technical business users who drive customer experience.
-They help these CX professionals better understand customers and deliver personalized experiences at scale across all online and offline channels.
+CDPs help marketers, salespeople, customer service representatives and other non-technical business users design better customer experiences.
+They help anyone who touches the customer experience better understand their audience and deliver personalized experiences at scale across all online and offline channels.

-This empowers business teams to ensure all customer engagement is highly relevant and impactful while reducing the burden on information technology and data analytics professionals.
+This empowers business teams to ensure all customer engagement is highly relevant and impactful while reducing the burden on technology and data teams.

 CDPs enable automated orchestration of personalized, real-time customer experiences across all marketing, sales and customer service channels in the form of multi-step customer journeys and triggered or scheduled events.
 Users can design journeys, monitor experiences, A/B test variations, utilize control groups, report on performance and much more to optimize CX over time.